 It occurred to me lately that with all this extra time many have on their hands, it may make sense to use that extra time to take steps to improve your financial situation either now or in the future.

-So, I came up with 6 areas that you could focus on to do just that.
+So, I came up with 6 areas to make the most of isolation that you could focus on.

 I recognize that this may be a very challenging time for you financially at the moment, and improving your finances may seem like an impossible task, but trust me.
 These ideas won’t cost you a penny (not that you could likely find one if you tried).